Anurag-singh-thakur/AR_Jaypee-/README.md

 # AR-JUET

 ## Overview
-My Website is a modern web application built with Next.js, featuring a responsive design, dynamic routing, and a rich user interface.
+My Website is a modern web application built with Next.js and TypeScript, featuring a responsive design, dynamic routing, and a rich user interface.
 The application leverages React components, Framer Motion for animations, and a custom color palette for an enhanced user experience.

 ## Table of Contents
 - [AR-JUET](#ar-juet)